 Minimalist volumes highlight a simple cylindrical trunk supported by a wider ring.
 The legs reduced, apart, support the whole.
 Great sobriety for the face in which develop two high cavities encompassing the pierced ears and jaw, and where a mouth suggesting restraint.

 Watch the video

-odies referred to as Niam-Niam because they are considered anthropophages, the tribes grouped under the name Zande , Azandé , settled, from Chad, on the border of the R.D.C.
+Formerly referred to as " Niam-Niam Because considered anthropophages, the tribes grouped under the name Zande , Azandé , settled, from Chad, on the border of r.D.C.
 (Zaire), Sudan and the Central African Republic.
-According to their beliefs, man is endowed with two souls, one of whom turns into a totem animal of the clan to which he belongs.
-The name of their ethnic group means: 'those who own a lot of land', an allusion to their warrior past originating in Sudan.
-The statuettes Yanda were displayed during divinatory sessions during which the head of the society coated them with dough and blew smoke.
-The Zandé also used poison oracles in many circumstances, and had a secret language.
+According to their beliefs, man is endowed with two souls, one of which transforms upon his death into the totem animal of the clan to which he belongs.
+Their sculptures have been linked to their secret society since the beginning of the 20th century, the Mani, extolling the importance of women.
+Their statuettes Yanda, displayed during divinatory sessions in which the head of society coated them with pulp and blew smoke at them, play an apotropaic role.
+They also used poison oracles in many circumstances.

 This item is sold with its certificate of authenticity

 Estimated shipping cost

 You could also be interested by these items